element-hq/element-web/README.md

 over http (except localhost), so for working VoIP you will need to serve Riot over https.

-To install Riot as a destktop application, see [Running as a desktop app](#running-as-a-desktop-app) below.
+To install Riot as a desktop application, see [Running as a desktop app](#running-as-a-desktop-app) below.

 Important Security Note